jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **The Death Star**: The rulebook when it's controlled by Darth Blockbuster.
 Today it exists inside many regulations, agreements, manuals, contracts, and laws that prevent new levers of power from reaching Main Street.
 The Death Star is currently busy trying to keep the Industrial Age alive.

 **Antagonism**: The impulse to reject new technology out of fear that change will disadvantage one's position.
 Antagonism is Darth Blockbuser's official ideology.
 It's told to Main Street inside the terminology and beliefs of an old ruling philosophy.
-For example, the (supposed) noble bloodlines of European royalty justifying being unelected leaders.
+For example, the (supposed) noble bloodlines of European royalty justifying being unelected leaders because the Holy Bible said they were divine.
 Today, antagonism is Main Street's biggest obstacle.

 **Techvolution**: A new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by giving player gods the right and duty to decide when society should upgrade our culture and tools.